CHARITY NUMBER 1215657

 Emily Dean

-Emily is in her second year at UEA where she is studying phycology.
+Emily is in her second year at UEA where she is studying psychology.

-A keen Lacross player, Emily is the social Secretery for the club where she organises fund raising events for Kabumbi School Charity
+A keen Lacross player, Emily is the social Secretary for the club where she organises fund raising events for Kabumbi School Charity

-Emily has travelled extensive through South East Asia and has played Elizabeth in the adaptation of Mary Shelly's Frankinstin at the Edinburgh Fringe
+Emily has travelled extensively through South East Asia and has played Elizabeth in the adaptation of Mary Shelly's Frankinstin at the Edinburgh Fringe